Run an Apache Kafka Spark streaming application in Watson Studio Local

 To enable SSL for Apache Kafka Spark streaming applications, complete the following steps:

-- Generate the key and the for the Spark streaming application.
+- Generate the key for the Spark streaming application.
 For example: /wdp/utils/idpKeyMan.sh -genkey -keystore -storepass keystore_password -alias spark-submit-client-test -validity 365 -dname "CN=ibm.com,OU=Analytics,O=IBM,L=Markham,S=ON,C=CA" -keypass keystore_password where spark-submit-client-test represents an alias that you need to reuse in a later step to associate the private key with the signed certificate.

 - List the keystore entries to verify that your entry with the specified alias was successfully created.
 For example: /wdp/utils/idpKeyMan.sh -keystore -storepass keystore_password -list | grep spark-submit-client-test